-So then I got to thinking, the best shortbread in the world has only about three ingredients – butter, sugar and flour – so what would happen if I put butter, rice malt syrup and oats?
+So then I got to thinking, the best shortbread in the world has only three ingredients – butter, sugar and flour – so what would happen if I put butter, honey and oats?
 Kind of like the sesame snaps.
 I wondered if it would stick together without flour.
 Good chance because the sesame snaps do.
-When that rice malt syrup heats up and turns to toffee, everything seems to stick.
+When that honey heats up and turns to toffee, everything seems to stick.
 (Well you remember the paper fiasco!
 Everything sticks!)

 So I tried it and….

 OMG!
 It is amazing.
 Tastes delicious, is super crunchy.
 It spreads out quite a bit but still holds a bit of its shape too.
 It is like the most amazing light velvety biscuit you’ve ever tried.
 Perfect texture, taste and only Three ingredients!
 Kind of like Butternut Snap biscuits, but better.

 I am all for simple recipes and definitely in favour of healthy ingredients going in, however unless the end result competes with the likes of junk food in taste, then people are going to run screaming away from healthy food.
 It’s like when people think eating healthy is lettuce leaves and nothing else – that oat/banana cookie is the equivalent of that.